 The Labor Day holiday is the most dangerous in the American calendar, with, sadly, thousands of accidents being reported from across the country.
 Most of these accidents are linked to, not surprisingly, driving under the influence (DUI arrests).

 In California, more than 450 agencies are taking part in the Avoid campaign.
 Across the country, more than 10,000 agencies are taking part in anti-drunk driving efforts conducted by the National Highway Traffic Safety Administration.
 In fact, in several counties in California, motorists can expect larger numbers of law enforcement officers as part of the anti-drunk driving efforts for all upcoming major holiday weekends.
 The program has been very successful and this year, many counties are increasing the strength and concentration of officers solely dedicated to these efforts in preventing driving under the influence.

 There is also more funding coming in this year from the California Office of Traffic Safety, and these funds will be used to keep drunk motorists off the streets to make California safer when it comes to driving under the influence.
 In California, law enforcement officers, including the California Highway Patrol and local police departments, will be out in full force this year and, more than likely, from this point forward.

 Fines for drunk driving have also gone up in California and elsewhere; for example, if you get a DUI in San Diego, the first offense will cost you between $10,000.00 and $13,000.00 in fees, fines, and the rest when all is "said and done."

-California Motorist Can Do A Lot To Stay Safe:
+California Motorists Can Do A Lot To Stay Safe